sourav-bk/Golang/Topic/Docker.md

   **5. Killed/Deleted state**

-  The container is removed from the engine or orchestrator, and all its un-persisted resources are freed.
+  The container is removed from the engine or orchestrator.
+All its un-persisted resources are released and Container no longer exists on system.

 - **Docker Registries :**